tkoz0/flame-fractal-renderer/README.md

 ## json format

 Flames fractals for this software are specified in JSON.
 See the example flames for a good idea of how to write them.
+Comments are allowed in JSON files used for this program.

 This documentation should be expanded eventually.
 The software does not give good error messages for incorrect format.
+Different variations take various parameters and details on that need documentation as well.

 ## building